magicoder10/react-progressive-image/README.md

 - Lazy load image when it's visible in the viewport
 - Progressively load image with animation

+## Future plan
+- Build a website to help people generate thumbnail image from the original one.
+- Provide hosting service for both images.
+- Generate React & Angular progressive image loading code based on the hosted URLs.
+- Provide REST & GraphQl API for thumbnail generation.

 ## Usage

 1) Import `Progressive Image Component`: